okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 The Brands API allows you to customize the look and feel of pages and templates, such as the Okta-hosted sign-in Page, error pages, email templates, and the Okta End-User Dashboard.
 You can brand these pages and templates without setting up a customized Okta URL domain.

-> **Note:** If you change any email code using the [Admin console](#edit-a-default-email-template), your customizations may override the values of the Theme objects.
+> **Note:** If you change any email code using the [Admin Console](#edit-a-default-email-template), your customizations may override the values of the Theme objects.
 To get your Theme object values back, reset the code editors in the Admin Console to the default settings.

 See [Email template operations](/docs/reference/api/brands/#email-template-operations) and [Email template resources](/docs/reference/api/brands/#email-template-resources) for details about emails and the Brands API.